Towards Real-Time Advancement of Underwater Visual Quality with GAN: Related Work

-If the ground truth exists, the network can be trained in a supervised way \cite{bib:Zh16,bib:Jo16,bib:Le16,bib:Is16,bib:Wa17}.
-Zhu \emph{et al.} used GANs to learn the manifold of natural images, where the generator presents the scenes or objects from the profiles \cite{bib:Zh16}.
-For a style transfer and super-resolution, Johnson \emph{et al.} proposed a perceptual loss function with the VGG-16 network \cite{bib:Jo16,bib:Si14}.
-Further, combining an adversarial loss with the mean squared error (MSE) and VGGNet, Ledig \emph{et al.} reconstructed a perceptual loss to guide $G$ more effectively.
-As a result, a four-fold increase in resolution was achieved \cite{bib:Le16}.
-Meanwhile, residual blocks were employed to design the generative network\cite{bib:Go16}.
-Isola \emph{et al.} proposed a general framework to image-to-image translation problems based on conditional GANs (cGANs), namely pix2pix \cite{bib:Mi14,bib:Is16}.
-To share low-level information with deconvolution layers, U-Net with skip connections was used as the generator \cite{bib:Ro15}.
-On the other hand, following \cite{bib:LiWa16}, the idea of PatchGAN was utilized to build a fully convolutional discriminator.
-Wang \emph{et al.} also attempted to build a generic framework to learn the relationship from paired images.
-Their method, perceptual adversarial networks (PAN), was also equipped with a perceptual adversarial loss based on the hidden layers of the discriminative network and the skip-connection generator \cite{bib:Wa17}.
-The latter two frameworks succeed in various tasks, including \emph{Labels to Street scene},\emph{Labels to Facade}, \emph{Aerial photo to Map}, \emph{Day to Night}, \emph{Edges to Photo}, \emph{Raining to De-raining}, and \emph{Corrupted to Inpainted}.
+With the development of deep learning, particularly GAN \cite{bib:Go14}, approaches to image-to-image translation have been rapidly developed in recent years for \emph{Labels to Street scene}, \emph{Aerial photo to Map}, \emph{Day to Night}, \emph{Edges to Photo}, and so on.
+If there are paired data, GAN can be trained in a supervised way \cite{bib:Zh16,bib:Jo16,bib:Le16,bib:Is16}.
+Zhu \emph{et~al.} used GAN to learn the manifold of natural images, whose generator presented the scenes or objects from the profiles \cite{bib:Zh16}.
+Combining an adversarial loss with the mean squared error, Ledig \emph{et~al.} constructed a perceptual loss to guide the generator more effectively \cite{bib:Le16}.
+Meanwhile, residual blocks were employed to design a generative network.
+Isola \emph{et~al.} proposed a general framework for supervised image-to-image translation problems based on conditional GAN (cGAN) \cite{bib:Mi14}, namely pix2pix, and built a fully convolutional discriminator to concern image patches~\cite{bib:Is16}.